 Mr. and Mrs. Charlie live in a style that might be labeled the Modern Caveman Look.
 The two have a passion for the worn and the weathered—flax and twine, driftwood and rust, twigs and pebbles—and the bowerbird-like weavings and moody still lives that can be created out of these scavengings.
 Their recordings of their work have become an Instagram sensation.
-So much so that they’ve gone into business: In addition to @mrandmrscharlie, they now post on Instagram at @mrandmrscharlie_the shop, where being the first to type “SOLD” in the comments means you’re the buyer.
+So much so that they’ve gone into business: In addition to #mrandmrscharlie, they now have a website at mrandmrscharlie.com, where being the first to type “SOLD” in the comments means you’re the buyer.
 Count us among the cheering section.
 We had to find out more about this intriguing couple.

 Photography courtesy of Mr. and Mrs. Charlie.